Skip to content

 Required Courses

-In this pathway, Harvard Extension School will credit four courses (16 credits) toward the finance program for earning the MITx MicroMasters Program in Statistics and Data Science.
-One course will cover the required statistics requirement and the other three will count as electives.
+In this pathway, Harvard Extension School will credit four courses (16 credits) toward the finance program for earning the MITx MicroMasters Program in Statistics and Data Science, leaving you with 8 courses (32 credits) left to complete.

 • 1 economics course (microeconomics or managerial economics)